m-rubik/hitthesilk-pilot/README.md

 # hitthesilk-pilot
-:grey_exclamation: This project uses machine learning [Multi-layer Perceptron Classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) models to learn how to land the plane in the [_Hit the Silk!_](https://escapeplanboardgames.com/hit-the-silk/) board game.
+This project is a fan-made adaptation of a portion of the [_Hit the Silk!_](https://boardgamegeek.com/boardgame/331685/hit-the-silk) published by *Escape Plan Board Games*, with the aim to use machine learning [Multi-layer Perceptron Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) models to discover strategy on landing the plane.

-The objective is to evaluate how powerful the in-game "Pilot Licence" item is by comparing the probability of successfully landing the plane with and without it.
+As part of this, a core objective of this project is to evaluate how powerful the in-game "Pilot Licence" item is by comparing the probability of successfully landing the plane with and without it.

-TL;DR (*spoiler*) -- The Pilot Licence quadruples the chance to successfully land the plane.
-The strength of the item is mostly in its ability to reduce the falling speed of the plane.

-# Background
+## About the game, and landing the plane
-_Hit the Silk!_ [[link](https://escapeplanboardgames.com/hit-the-silk/)] is a semi-cooperative game in which player's find themselves in a heist-gone-wrong scenario in which everything was going to plan until the pilot seized a gun from the lockbox, opened the emergency door and fired three rounds into the engine before bailing with his parachute and a spare.
+> [_Hit the Silk!_](https://boardgamegeek.com/boardgame/331685/hit-the-silk) is a semi-cooperative game in which player's find themselves in a heist-gone-wrong scenario in which everything was going to plan until the pilot seized a gun from the lockbox, opened the emergency door and fired three rounds into the engine before bailing with his parachute and a spare.
 The team's objective is to collectively secure a target sum of cash.
 Individually, the goal is to stay alive by securing a parachute and jumping before the plane crashes.

 As a last resort, players who did not jump from the plane (i.e, those that did not _Hit the Silk!_) may attempt to land the plane.